ssenmosip/mosip-temp-documentation/Registration-Packet-Structure.md

 6.  **Registration Officer Bio Image\[JPEG\]**
 7.  **Registration Supervisor Bio Image\[JPEG\]**

 -   Hash :

-    -   Generate the Hash for the Biometric, Demographic and EID of Resident Information.
+    -   Generate the Hash for the Biometric, Demographic and RID of Resident Information.

     -   Use the HMAC generation from Java 8 \[MD5 Hashing -- SHA256\]